pulibrary/das_handbook/meetings.md

 # Ad Hoc Meetings

-* Provide a butter btw the next half hourly increment and the meeting being scheduled
+* Provide a buffer btw the next half hourly increment and the meeting being scheduled
 * Generally meetings will be 25 or 50 minutes.